IAMconsortium/pyam/manuscripts/ORE/source/chapters/pyam.rst

 it can also refer to the implementation of a scenario protocol in a specific numerical modelling framework, which is then called a "scenario run".

+For example, in the `CD-LINKS`_ project (started in 2015), researchers agreed on a protocol for a "NPi2020-1000" scenario, assuming that each region or country maintains implemented policies until 2020 and then follows a pathway limiting cumulative global greenhouse gas emissions until the end of the century to 1000 Gt CO2-equivalent.
+This protocol was then implemented in six numerical modelling frameworks (MESSAGEix-GLOBIOM, REMIND-MAgPIE, etc.).
+Therefore, in the `IAMC 1.5°C scenario explorer`_, there are six alternative implementations (i.e., runs) of the "NPi2020-1000" scenario protocol.

+The IamDataFrame class
+^^^^^^^^^^^^^^^^^^^^^^

+The pyam data model follows the structure of the IAMC format introduced in the previous section, but it generalises its design to support a broader range of use cases.
 An **IamDataFrame** is a structured collection of numerical implementations of *scenarios* (i.e., scenario runs).

-Each scenario is identified by an *index*; the standard index dimensions are 'model' (the modelling framework) and 'scenario' (i.e., the scenario protocol).
+Each scenario is identified by an *index*; the standard index dimensions are 'model' and 'scenario', where the scenario identifier is understood as a scenario protocol (as explained above) or another descriptive name.
-Thus, by design, it is setup to facilitate model/scenario comparison and analysis.
+The model identifier usually refers to one of the following types:

+ - an integrated assessment, macro-energy or energy systems model
+ - a (simple) climate model
+ - a reference data source, e.g., IEA Statistics for historical data
+ - a descriptor of the way multiple models were aggregated to make this timeseries (e.g. multi-model mean)

 Timeseries data
 ^^^^^^^^^^^^^^^

 Each timeseries data point is identified by the index dimensions of the IamDataFrame, the *coordinate* columns 'region', 'variable', 'unit', and a temporal coordinate.
-The time domain can be yearly data ('year') or a continuous date-time format ('time').
+The time domain can be yearly data ('year') or a continuous date-time format ('time') to work with sub-annual data, e.g., scenarios with hourly resolution.
 It is also possible to add *extra-columns* when more fine-grained indexing is required.
 This feature can be used to describe "representative timeslices" (e.g., *summer-day*, *peak-hour*),